• Menu

 My practice was always both formal – on the mat – and integrated.
 There was a burning desire for liberation, anchored in an ordinary householder life where I was a mum running a business.

 When I was first introduced to Tantra by Shiva Rea and Christopher Tompkins in 2010, my response was… ‘Oh… that makes so much sense!’
-I was fortunate to experience an initiation by Christopher and was given a daily Tantra Sadhana to do.
+I was fortunate to experience an initiation by Christopher and was given a daily Tantrik Yoga Sadhana to do.
 And Shiva’s approach to Yoga – which embraced spanda, sahaja and devotion more than any teacher I’d come across – also resonated with the way my home yoga practice had naturally unfolded.

 What is Tantra?